Display Your Cached Tweets Using PHP and OAuth

 $max_tweets

-(int) Optional How many tweets you want to display.
+(int) Optional How many tweets do you want to display?
 The default is 10.

 Examples

-The default will display your latest 10 tweets.
+The default will display your latest 10 tweets at 60-minute intervals with no style.

-To display 20 tweets with the time since tweet option.
+To display 50 tweets at 20-minute intervals using the time since style.

 Styling our Tweets

-There are 4 stylesheets enclosed, 3 of which are different themes and 1 is a HTML5/CSS reset.
+There are 4 stylesheets enclosed, 3 of which are different themes and 1 is an HTML5/CSS reset.
 Feel free to roll your own or use any of the themes as a guide.

 Conclusion